lucasvazq/dotfiles/README.md

 [python_100_days]: https://github.com/jackfrued/Python-100-Days

 - In `~/.zshrc` there is a function called **clean** which calls two functions that are located in `.jrc` and`.hrc`.
-These functions are intended to clear all the virtual env and env variables related to their workspaces.
-In other words, the function found in `.jrc` should remove all non-default variables and virtual envs that are activated with some function that the user runs when working with a particular repository located in `~/Workspaces/J/`.
-In conclusion, when **clean** is called, all environment variables and virtual spaces are cleaned, and the benefit we can obtan from this is when the use of this function is automated for when we want to change the environment in which we are developing.
+<br>These functions are intended to clear all the virtual env and env variables related to their workspaces.
+<br>In other words, the function found in `.jrc` should remove all non-default variables and virtual envs that are activated with some function that the user runs when working with a particular repository located in `~/Workspaces/J/`.
+<br>In conclusion, when **clean** is called, all environment variables and virtual spaces are cleaned, and the benefit we can obtan from this is when the use of this function is automated for when we want to change the environment in which we are developing.

 ### Command center

 Using this ship is difficult because the rudder has been very tunned.

 I leave at hand a wiki that helps to know the customized keyboard shortcuts used for VSCode, tmux, and i3, and that also lists all the useful functions that are available for the shell.

 [Command center](https://github.com/lucasvazq/dotfiles/wiki)